MANAGEMENT DISCUSSION AND ANALYSIS

 13. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 All related party transactions that were entered into during the financial year were onan arms length basis and were in the ordinary course of business.
 There are nomaterially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or other designated persons who may have a potentialconflict with the interest of the Company at large.
-All Related Party Transactions are placed before theAudit Committee as also the Board for approval.
-Prior omnibus approval of the Audit Committee is obtained on a quarterly basis for the transactions which are of a foreseenand repetitive nature.
+All Related Party Transactions areplaced before the Audit Committee which has been reviewed by it and approved by theBoard.
+Prior omnibus approval of the Audit Committee is obtained on an annual basis forthe transactions which are of a foreseen and repetitive nature and also been done atarms length basis.
 The transactions entered into pursuant to the omnibus approval sogranted are audited and a statement giving details of all related party transactions isplaced before the Audit Committee and the Board of Directors for their approval on aquarterly basis.
-None of the Directors has any pecuniary relationships or transactionsvis--vis the Company.
+None of the Directors has any pecuniary relationships or transactionsvis-a-vis the Company.
 The report of the Board in respect of the particulars of contractsor arrangements with related parties referred to sub-section (1) of section 188 in FormAOC-2 is annexed to this report.

 14. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

 Information pursuant to Section 134(3)(m) of the Companies Act 2013 read with theCompanies (Accounts) Rules 2014 relating to the foregoing matters is given in the Annexure- B forming part of this report.